devinrhode2/Specials-Board/README.markdown

 jQuery Modes can be [downloaded from digital sandbox](http://digitalsandbox.net/index.php/project/category/jquery_syntax_mode).

 The WordPress mode can be [downloaded from pradador.com](http://pradador.com/code/coda/wordpressmode/).

+The CoffeeScript mode can be [downloaded from nfiniteset](https://github.com/nfiniteset/CoffeeScript.mode).

 ### Custom Mode Installation